This post may contain affiliate links. Please read our disclosure policy.

 Servings: 1 serving

-This mini pineapple upside down cake is a classic dessert made with a buttery brown sugar topping, a sweet pineapple slice, and a cherry center.
-It’s perfectly portioned, easy to make, and baked to golden perfection.
+This single serving pineapple upside down cake is made with a caramelized brown sugar topping, a sweet pineapple slice, and a moist, buttery cake.

 Equipment